ayesha866/complaint-system/README.md

 ## 📌 About the Project

-The **Complaint Management System** is a full-stack web application designed to simplify the process of registering, tracking, and resolving user complaints in an organized and efficient manner.
+The ** Online Complaint Management System** is a full-stack web application designed to simplify the process of registering, tracking, and resolving user complaints in an organized and efficient manner.

 It provides a seamless interface for users to submit complaints and for administrators to manage and resolve them in real time.